Role of Motor Science in Taxshila Mathematics

 Teacher to student learning transfer is provided in period teaching education system, but learnography conducts book to brain knowledge transfer in the classroom for brainpage making process.
 Students know that they have to write the answers in the exams by extracting brainpage modules from the working mechanism of brain circuits.

-Mathematics is not Pain but it’s Pleasure in Solving and Working
+Mathematics is not Pain but It’s Pleasure in Solving and Working

 It is obvious that mathematics becomes an easy subject like the learning of bike riding in the brainpage theory of learnography.
 Students will have to apply the learning dimensions of brain circuits to make brainpage module from the chapters of mathematics.